There is no shortage of Black History and cultural experiences to be found in Raleigh, North Carolina.

 This mural features North Carolina Central University (NCCU) men’s basketball coach, LeVelle Moton, surrounded by championship trophies, family and organizations like the Raleigh Boys and Girls Club that helped shape him.

-Black Owned Businesses
+Black Owned Businesses in Raleigh

 We’ll have a post coming soon sharing some black owned businesses to check out in the Raleigh area.
 Let us know your favorites in the comments.